alireza1420/3DIsland/README.md

 ## 🧭 Overview

 **3DIsland** is a fully interactive, **3D web portfolio** that turns your personal or professional showcase into an immersive experience.
-Instead of scrolling through flat pages, visitors can explore a **3D island environment** — making your portfolio both technically impressive and memorable.
+Instead of scrolling through flat pages, visitors can explore a **3D island environment**

 Live version → [**alirezaportfolio.youimagineit.com**](https://alirezaportfolio.youimagineit.com/)
 <img width="989" height="578" alt="image" src="https://github.com/user-attachments/assets/700d6a34-66f6-4592-a446-053719698fe9" />